fregu/tedious-design-system/readme.md

 - setup REST api enpoints
 - serve static assets

+@tds/db
+Setup a mongoDB client, with users, assets and collections.

+@tds/api
+An API with REST endpoints to control database

+@tds/graphql
+GraphQL schema creator based on model collections in DB and user defined schemas in code

+@tds/cms
+UI to create and manage collections and it's content and content types.
+Depending on types default content can be generated on new entries.

+@tds/authentication
+Manage roles and user permissons based on certain authentication strategies

 @tds/styleguide
 server, mdx, sandbox, editor, git

 - Create a new server (or extend endpoint on existing) serving a documenation of application
 - Identify proptypes, setup playground display documentation
 - Trigger GIT (current branch) Pull Request for changes

+@tds/deploy
+git, netlify,

+- Build and